amyxwgu/CVS/Readme.md

 ## Get started:
 1. System requirement: Pytorch 1.1.0, Python 3.7
-2. Download the datasets from the Google drive link.
+2. Download the datasets from the Google drive link and place all datasets under the "datasets" folder.

 ## Generic Video Summarization:
 ### Use OVP dataset